PKU-ICST-MIPL/SCHGAN_TCYB2018/README.md

 # Usage
 For NUSWIDE dataset:

-1. Pretrain the model by using the code under pretrain directory: python train.py
+1. Pretrain the model by using the code under pretrain directory (pretrain-nus): python train.py
 2. Train the model by using the code under SCHGAN-nus: python train.py
 3. Generate hash codes for query and database samples: python test.py